 Results

-1313 patients were included, 44.3% with early RA.
+Data from 1313 patients, 44.3% with early RA, were examined.
 In early RA, increased BMI was not significantly associated with remission.
 In established RA, obese patients on monotherapy were significantly less likely to achieve good EULAR response or DAS28 remission at 6 months and more likely to be treated with combination csDMARDs, compared with normal BMI.
 In patients taking methotrexate, overweight and obese patients with early and established RA were exposed to higher methotrexate doses (mono- and combination-therapy), with a mean dose of 20mg/week, compared to 15mg/week in those of normal BMI.

 Conclusion

 We observed, compared to patients with normal BMI, overweight and obese individuals experienced more intensive csDMARD exposures.
 Similar response rates were observed in early RA but increased BMI was associated with reduced response in established RA.
-Optimisation of early targeted treatment of RA remains important, particularly in those with increased BMI where response in established disease may be attenuated.
+Optimisation of targeted RA treatment remains important, particularly in those with increased BMI where response in established disease may be attenuated.

 Keywords: rheumatoid arthritis, body mass index, DMARD, treatment, disease activity, response